-Welcome to the October edition of NatSCA Digital Digest!
+Welcome to the November edition of NatSCA Digital Digest.

 A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
-If you have visited an exhibition/museum, have something to say about a current topic, or perhaps you want to tell us what you’ve been working on, please drop an email to firstname.lastname@example.org.
+We are really keen to hear more about museum re-openings, exhibition launches, virtual conferences and webinars, and new and interesting online content.
+If you have any top tips and recommendations for our next Digest please drop an email to firstname.lastname@example.org.

 Next summer will see the return of the physical NatSCA Conference – a triple whammy partnership with the Society for the Preservation of Natural History Collections and the Biodiversity Heritage Library.
 Abstract submission opens November 12th, so keep an eye on the conference site if you’ve got a great idea or project to share with the community.

 The Geological Curators Group are delighted to announce that the call for speakers for the Virtual Winter Seminar event is now open.
 In this unprecedented 18 months, GCG has seen a wonderful increase in engagement from international members, and with this seminar, they would like to celebrate this.
 GCG are looking for submissions for talks of around 10-15 minutes sharing innovations in, relationships with, and stories from, geological collections around the world.
 These can be surrounding the topic of Covid and how your organisation coped, or anything else you would like to share!

 Please e-mail abstracts to email@example.com.
 The closing date for submissions is November 5th at 5p.m.
 BST.
 The maximum word count should be 250 words plus one image.

 Registration will open shortly with tickets at £5 with the AGM following the seminar and a fun event to end the day.

 More details will land soon at https://www.geocurator.org/agm2021.Continue reading